Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Finally, crop consultants and producers have reported that when they applied fungicides to corn following hail damage in west central and south central Minnesota, there was no notable decrease in disease or increase in yield with the fungicide applications.

-While root-lodged plants are expected to “knee up” and result in stalks with a goose-neck appearance, we expect yield to reduce somewhat due to root lodging alone.
+Although root-lodged plants are expected to "knee-up" and result in stalks with a goose-neck appearance, root lodging is expected to reduce yield.

 Impact on yield